Get inspired to transform your lawn with these front yard garden ideas using permaculture principles and no till gardening methods.

 Step 4: Shape the Soil into Raised Beds

-By the third spring, the branches (along with the smaller organic matter) had decomposed sufficiently to enable us to shape the soil into beds of about eight-feet long and three-feet wide.
-This configuration has facilitated growing lettuces, arugula, chard, pepper cress, chives, tomatoes and several other crops.
+By the third spring, the branches (along with the smaller organic matter) had decomposed sufficiently to enable us to shape the soil into beds of about 8 feet long and 3 feet wide.
+This configuration has facilitated growing lettuces, arugula, chard, pepper cress, chives, tomatoes, and several other crops.

 Now in its fourth season, the lasagna garden is thriving.
 In addition to the crops we had last year, we’re also growing pole beans along a fence we’ve installed.
 And though we didn’t plant potatoes or garlic (we plant those in the lower garden), they’re growing too, no doubt volunteers from kitchen scraps we’d tucked into the heap as compost.

 We continue to add compostable kitchen scraps, grass clippings, leaves, and twigs by tucking them into the beds.
 This method of composting not only enriches the soil, but also simplifies the process since it saves us the step of having to move the compost once it’s formed.

 Step 6: Deter Weeds in the Walkways and Around the Borders

 In order to deter weeds from growing between the beds, we’ve lined the narrow walkways with a combination of newspaper and cardboard and covered it with straw.
 We repeat the process each spring.

 Since we haven’t turned our entire lawn into a garden (parts are too shady), we also use the cardboard and straw method around the borders of the garden to prevent grass from encroaching.

 Encouraged by the success of our lasagna garden, we decided three years ago to smother more of the lawn, and then build hugelkultur beds.
 The main difference between the lasagna method and the hugelkultur method is that the latter involves digging trenches, burying logs closely together about a foot beneath the soil, and then building the beds several feet high.